 The Benedict & Crutcher Sewer Separation project was developed to eliminate the Benedict & Crutcher combined sewer overflow (CSO) by providing separate pipe systems for sanitary sewer flows and stormwater flows instead of the combined sewer system which conveys both flows in a single pipe network.
 Approximately 250 acres is targeted for sewer separation.
-Additional infrastructure improvements, such as water distribution system improvements, also will be constructed as part of this project.
-Design procurement activities continued during the reporting period with an Intent to Award issued in June 2022.
-Design contracting activities are anticipated to continue during the upcoming quarter.
+Additional infrastructure improvements, such as water distribution system improvements, will also be constructed as part of this project.
 Metro selected a single Designer to support this project along with the Boscobel and Schrader Sewer Separation projects.
+Preliminary engineering design activities for the combined projects began on November 15, 2022, and are expected to continue through the upcoming quarter.